Romance (Camila Cabello album): Singles

-Other songs
+Promotional singles

-"Señorita", Cabello's duet with Shawn Mendes released in June 2019, was originally included in the deluxe edition of Mendes' self-titled third studio album.
-It was later also included on Romance.
-"Señorita" debuted at number two on the Billboard Hot 100 on July 6, 2019.
-It later peaked at number one on the chart issue dated August 31, 2019 becoming Mendes' first US number-one song and Cabello's second after "Havana".
-Senorita has been certified platinum in 14 countries and was certified Platinum in the United States by the Recording Industry Association of America on 23 August 2019.
+"Cry for Me" and "Easy" were released as the first and second promotional singles on October 4 and 11, 2019, respectively.
+Cabello performed the songs on Saturday Night Live on October 12, 2019.
+On Billboard's Bubbling Under Hot 100 singles chart, "Easy" peaked at number 10 and "Cry for Me" at number 15.
+Both songs reached the top 10 in New Zealand.

 Tour

-Cabello officially announced The Romance Tour on November 13, 2019.
+Cabello officially announced the Romance Tour on November 13, 2019.
 The tour was set to go across North America and Europe starting in May 2020, but was later postponed and then cancelled due to the ongoing COVID-19 pandemic.

 Critical reception

 Romance was met with generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 71 based on 12 reviews, indicating "generally favorable reviews".
+The review aggregator site AnyDecentMusic? compiled 10 reviews and gave the album an average of 6.1 out of 10, based on their assessment of the critical consensus.

 Matt Collar of AllMusic said that the album was about "Cabello feeling loved and seen by someone else" and "just as much about her seeing and understanding herself as an artist" while naming the record "compelling."
 Chris Willman of Variety opined that "Romance is a record that "bumps her up a level as an artist, without trying to advance her into maturity too fast.
 Those closing tracks do set you up, anyway, for larger leaps."
 He named a majority of the album's tracks as being in "good-to-great range" and that she is "proving more expressive as a singer."
 Adam White of The Independent considered the album a "marked improvement on the pick'n'mix anonymity of her 2018 debut", adding that while not everything works on the record, "there is an obvious through line connecting the majority of its tracks".
-Kitty Empire of The Guardian named the album "giddy, frisky fun but not to the point of nausea."
+Kitty Empire of The Observer named the album "giddy, frisky fun but not to the point of nausea."